Unfinished Business: From Chattel Slavery to Reparatory Justice in The Bahamas

 Perpetrators and Rebels

 Many British institutions directly and indirectly benefited from the Transatlantic Slave Trade and chattel slavery in former British colonies.
-Some of these institutions were the Bank of England14, Barclays Bank15, the Church of England16, Oxbridge institutions¹⁷ (University of Cambridge and University of Oxford), and even the British Royal Family¹⁸ profited from these inhumane practices.
-Several Prime Ministers, ranging from Sir Tony Blair¹⁹ to David Cameron²⁰ (whose family participated in chattel slavery) and Rishi Sunak²¹, the first non-white person to hold office, have refused to apologize for the U.K.’s role in slavery directly nor engage in reparations negotiations.
-Our Head of State, His Majesty King Charles III, and other members of the British Royal Family have only referred to slavery as an atrocity²² but have not yet directly and formally apologized.
+Some of these institutions were the Bank of England, Barclays Bank, the Church of England, Oxbridge institutions (University of Cambridge and University of Oxford), and even the British Royal Family profited from these inhumane practices.
+Several Prime Ministers, ranging from Sir Tony Blair to David Cameron (whose family participated in chattel slavery) and Rishi Sunak, the first non-white person to hold office, have refused to apologize for the U.K.’s role in slavery directly.
+Our Head of State, His Majesty King Charles III, and other members of the British Royal Family have only referred to slavery as an atrocity but have not yet directly and formally apologized.

 Economic